 You can also feed on wood floors, although I’d say it depends on the kind of wood floors you have.
 If they haven’t been water sealed, I’d hold off on feeding messy raw dog food on there.

 If your dog’s crate trained, you can also feed him in his (wire) crate.
 Just remove the bedding or crate liner you have in there before mealtime.
 That way, you can simply wipe down the plastic crate tray.

 You can use paper towels and hot, soapy water, or disinfecting wipes to clean up.
 Either will work just fine.

-How To Feed Raw Dog Food Inside The House: Line The Feeding Spot With Towels Or A Wipeable Mat
+3. Line The Feeding Area With Towels Or A Wipeable Mat

 If you only have carpeted areas in your home, go ahead and line your dog’s eating area with old doggie towels or a washable mat.